flashcoder07/Spotify_Clone/README.md

 Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.

-Credits
-Developed by Your Name
-Spotify logo by Spotify